Thinking about visiting Salem, Massachusetts? The Witch City is the perfect spooky destination around Halloween—or any time of year!

 Salem spent centuries trying to shake off the stigma of its past, until 1970.
 That year, the popular TV series Bewitched came to town and filmed almost an entire season in Salem.
 Fans were fascinated with the location, and soon after, Salem decided to embrace its history and promote witch tourism.

 Although Salem is beautiful year-round, October is the most popular time to visit, especially to experience Haunted Happenings.

 During the month, the city comes alive with festive events and thousands of costumed guests in the days leading up to Halloween.
-And yes, the celebration is going on in 2021—with a few changes and with health and social distancing policies in place.

 Check out the Haunted Happenings event calendar for the most up-to-date activity schedule to plan your trip.

 Start with a Salem history trolley tour